 'A future with an accounting degree offers a lot of prosperity...'

-Richard’s current role as an Auditor with KPMG, analysing data for client’s financial statements, was exactly what he hoped for after completing his Master of Professional Accounting (MPA).
+Richard’s current role as an Accountant with ANZCO Foods, one of New Zealand’s largest exporters of lamb and beef, was exactly what he hoped for after completing his Master of Professional Accounting (MPA).

 The bigger career prospects available from professional accounting studies motivated him to do further studies after undergrad.